Zulko/moviepy/examples/README.rst

-This folder contains curated example scripts for editing movies with MoviePy.
+This folder contains curated examples for MoviePy.